 - c.
-NDCSB approved military or commercial training. - 2) Field Evaluator. - a.
+NDCSB approved training (e.g., military, commercial training or AAUS). - In general the certification prerequisites (O/W, Advanced and Rescue) are required, but non-recreational certifications determined by the LODO to be inclusive of these skills may suffice in-lieu of individuals c-cards. - 2) Field Evaluator. - a.
 Evaluators shall have completed the NOAA Dive Field Evaluation program and be approved by the NDPM. - b.
-Admittance to the NOAA Field Evaluator instructional class shall be approved by the NDCSB. - 3) Standards. - a.
+Admittance to the NOAA Field Evaluator instructional class shall be approved by the NDCSB. - 3) Standards.

+- a.
 Training dives conducted by affiliates, reciprocity, and volunteer divers undertaken in the furtherance of science, may be conducted under the Scientific Exemption as outlined in 29 CFR § 1910, Subpart T. - b.
-Training dives conducted by affiliates, reciprocity, and volunteer divers which do not qualify for the Scientific Exemption must follow the OSHA Commercial Diving Standards outlined in 29 CFR § 1910, Subpart T. - 4) Student Experience Level - a.
+Training dives conducted by affiliates, reciprocity, and volunteer divers which do not qualify for the Scientific Exemption must follow the OSHA Commercial Diving Standards outlined in 29 CFR § 1910, Subpart T.

+4) Student Experience Level

+- a.
 Scientific divers in good standing with an AAUS Organizational Member in the past 5 years will receive credit for their previous training and experience, along with the listed requirements found on NOAA Form 57-03-42 Field Evaluator Reciprocity Crossover Student Evaluation Record.
 This document must be signed and dated by the NOAA Field Evaluator. - b.
-Divers who have not taken a specific scientific diving course shall complete the academic instruction requirements and proof of passing written exam shall be recorded on NOAA Form 57-03-37 Student Field Evaluation Record, signed and dated by the NOAA Field Evaluator. - B. Theoretical Training. - 1.
-Academic topics listed in Table 4.2 must be addressed if not included in previous training.
+Divers who have not taken a specific scientific diving course shall complete the academic instruction requirements and proof of passing written exam shall be recorded on NOAA Form 57-03-37 Student Field Evaluation Record, signed and dated by the NOAA Field Evaluator.

+B. Theoretical Training.

+- 1. Academic topics listed in Table 4.2 must be addressed if not included in previous training.
 Supplemental training includes: NOAA Diving Standards, NOAA equipment, physics, physiology, hazards life, general dive skills & tech, emergency procedures, dive planning, and NOAA dive tables. - 2.
-A written exam must be completed if previous dive training did not include a specific scientific diving course. - C. Practical Training. - 1) Students must demonstrate successful completion of all skills listed on NOAA Form 57-03-36 Field Evaluator Skills Checklist, per performance criteria specified in the NOAA Diver Student Study Guide, in a pool and in open-water.
+A written exam must be completed if previous dive training did not include a specific scientific diving course.

+C. Practical Training.

-- 2) In addition to basic scuba skills, students must also demonstrate proficiency in the following NOAA-specific skills and equipment: - a.
+- 1) Students must demonstrate successful completion of all skills listed on NOAA Form 57-03-36 Field Evaluator Skills Checklist, per performance criteria specified in the NOAA Diver Student Study Guide, in a pool and in open-water. - 2) In addition to basic scuba skills, students must also demonstrate proficiency in the following NOAA-specific skills and equipment: - a.
 NOAA Reserve Air Supply System; - b.
 Buddy breathing; and - c.
-NOAA Standardized Equipment Program gear configuration. - Completion of practical instruction shall be documented on NOAA Form 57-03-36, Field Evaluator Skills Checklist, signed and dated by the NOAA Field Evaluator. - 4) NOAA Field Evaluators may allow students who initially fail to complete a skill or exercise to repeat them until they demonstrate adequate performance. - D. Documentation of Completion. - 1) Successful completion of the academic and practical portions of the NOAA Diver Training Program shall be documented on the Student Evaluation Record by the NOAA Field Evaluator and forwarded through the LODO to the NDPM. - 2) The NDPM will review the form for compliance with NDP requirements and if complete, issue a NOAA Diver certification card, Letter of Certification, and initial Letter of Authorization.
+NOAA Standardized Equipment Program gear configuration. - 3) Completion of practical instruction shall be documented on NOAA Form 57-03-36, Field Evaluator Skills Checklist, signed and dated by the NOAA Field Evaluator. - 4) NOAA Field Evaluators may allow students who initially fail to complete a skill or exercise to repeat them until they demonstrate adequate performance.

+D. Documentation of Completion.

+- 1) Successful completion of the academic and practical portions of the NOAA Diver Training Program shall be documented on the Student Evaluation Record by the NOAA Field Evaluator and forwarded through the LODO to the NDPM. - 2) The NDPM will review the form for compliance with NDP requirements and if complete, issue a NOAA Diver certification card, Letter of Certification, and initial Letter of Authorization.